qi-interactive/matacms-simple-theme/README.md

 ## 1.0.8.1-alpha, June 9, 2015

-- Fixed a bug with buttons being hidden below the fold until the window is reasized
+- Fixed a bug with buttons being hidden below the fold until the window is resized

 ## 1.0.8-alpha, June 9, 2015